African Diaspora Archaeology Network title image

 Walsh, L. (2001).
 The Chesapeake Slave Trade: Regional Patterns, African Origins, and Some Implications.
 William & Mary Quarterly (3d series), 58(1): 139-170.

-Wares, Lydia Jean (1981).
+Wares, L. J. (1981).
 Dress of the African American Woman in Slavery and Freedom: 1500 to 1935.
 PhD Dissertation, Department of History, Purdue University.
 UMI, Ann Arbor, Michigan.

 Weik, T. (2007).
 Allies, Adversaries, and Kin in the African Seminole Communities of Florida: Archaeology at Pilaklikaha.
 In Archaeology of Atlantic Africa and the African Diaspora, A. Ogundiran and T. Falola, eds.
 Indiana University Press, Bloomington, IN.